Tricky135/Music-Player/README.md

 # Music Player Application
 Python based Music Player Application with a modern design, responsive layout and enhanced UI.

-The Enhanced Music Player is a simple yet functional desktop music player application built using Python's tkinter for the GUI and pygame for audio playback.
+(i).
+Abstract :- The Enhanced Music Player is a simple yet functional desktop music player application built using Python's tkinter for the GUI and pygame for audio playback.
 The application allows users to create a playlist, play, pause, stop, and navigate between songs.
 This player also includes a responsive interface and user-friendly controls, making it a great choice for users who want a straightforward music playback experience.

-FEATURES :-
+(ii).
+Features :-
 1. Playlist Management:
    (i).
 Add songs to the playlist from your local files.
    (ii).
 Remove songs from the playlist.